ayazhankadessova/UniversityBookshop/README.md

 ## Setup

-Before running the program, make sure to execute the sql files on your Oracle database to create the necessary tables, triggers, and initial values for the Book and Student tables.
+Before running the program, make sure to execute the sql files in your **`Oracle database`** to drop tables & create the necessary tables, triggers, and initial values for the Book and Student tables.

 - Terminal: